 Aurora House is a licensed Special Care Facility that provides a residence with compassionate end of life care at no cost to the patient.
-This special house offers love and compassion through trained community volunteers and a staff of nursing assistants.
+This special house offers love and compassion through trained community volunteers and a staff of committed, loving caregivers.
 Quality care is provided in a home-like atmosphere, with clean and comfortable, private rooms.

 Aurora House is available to residents who have been diagnosed as terminal and have a life expectancy of less than three months.
 In collaboration with Hospice programs throughout the Rio Grande Valley, Aurora House provides shelter and personal care while the Hospice team provides medical care.
 Aurora House provides both the patient and family with companionship, homemaker services, and compassionate support.
 Each patient must be enrolled in a Hospice Program of their choice.